natalieagus/50005/docs/Labs/07-Lab7-Encryption.md

 python3 -m pip install -r requirements.txt
 ```

-In this lab, you're only required to modify all the 3 python files.
-When you're done, submit your code via our Telegram bot as usual, and answer the questionnaire on eDimension as usual.
-There are areas labeled in these `.py` files as `TODO`, and these are your tasks.
+In this lab, you're only required to modify the 3 python files in the starter code.
+There are areas labeled as `TODO` in the `.py` files, complete it.

 ## Test the Starter Code